teamorchard/react-mt-svg-lines/README.md

 ### How it works
-The component wraps an SVG and injects CSS required to animate the `stroke-dashoffset` property on every `path` element within.
+The component wraps your SVG and injects CSS required to animate the `stroke-dashoffset` property on every `path` element within.
 Since it utilizes CSS, it does not rely on any tweening libs.
 For a description of the technique, see [this article](https://css-tricks.com/svg-line-animation-works/).

+> Sadly, this technique does not work in IE. I'm thinking of adding JS-powered version soon...

 ### Installation